Ryan-Adams57/Ryan-Adams57/README.md

 ### A Microsoft Entra ID (Azure Active Directory) Administrator

-- 🌱 I’m currently learning **Cybersecurity**
+- 🌱 I’m currently learning **Cyber Security**
-- 💬 Feel free to chat with me about Python, HTML, CSS, and more! or visit my [website](https://www.governmentcontrol.net)**
+- 💬 Feel free to chat with me about Python, HTML, CSS, and more! or visit my [website](https://www.governmentcontrol.net)

 <hr>